-I am an assistant professor in finance at Northeastern University's D'Amore-McKim School of Business.
+I am an assistant professor of finance at Northeastern University's D'Amore-McKim School of Business.
 If you need to reach me, please email me at da dot huang at northeastern dot edu.

 This paper shows that the rise of passive investing makes the active mutual fund industry more skilled.
 Greater passive investing makes it easier for active funds to outperform the benchmark and accelerates the exit of underperforming funds.
 In response, skilled managers take less risk to outperform more consistently.
 Since unskilled active managers introduce noise into stock prices, accelerating their exit improves market efficiency.
 These findings reconcile the rise of passive investing, closet indexing, and fund homogenization, which may imply a lack of skill, with the literature documenting the presence of skills in the active mutual fund industry.